Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/matharray/getobjectdistribution/_index.md

 ---
 title: getObjectDistribution
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/matharray/getobjectdistribution/
+url: /php-java/aspose.slides/matharray/getobjectdistribution/
 ---

-## getObjectDistribution()  function
+## getObjectDistribution()  method

  Object Distribution
  When true, the contents of the array are spaced to the maximum width of the array object.

-### Result
+### Returns
 boolean